-Once enabled (I2CEN = 1), the slave module will wait for a Start bit to occur (i.e., the I^2C module is 'Idle').
+Once enabled (I2CEN = 1), the slave module will wait for a Start bit to occur (i.e., the I2C module is 'Idle').
 Following the detection of a Start bit, 8 bits are shifted into I2CRSR and the address is compared against I2CADD.
 In 7-bit mode (A10M = 0), bits I2CADD<6:0> are compared against I2CRSR<7:1> and I2CRSR<0> is the R_W bit.
 All incoming bits are sampled on the rising edge of SCL.

-If an address match occurs, an Acknowledgement will be sent, and the slave event interrupt flag (SI2CIF) is set on the falling edge of the ninth (ACK) bit.
-The address value is loaded into the I2CRCV buffer, and the RBF bit is set.
+If an address match occurs, an Acknowledgement will be sent, and the slave event interrupt flag (SI2CIF) is set on the falling edge of the ninth (\overline{ACK}) bit.
+The address match does not affect the contents of the I2CRCV buffer or the RBF bit.